YannCebron/springtricks/script.md

 Explain necessity to setup contexts.
 Use "Create Default Context" for simple apps (unless auto-configured context should be used (SB/MVC).

-Open MainConfiguration, apply "Create Spring Facet", gutter icons etc. start working.
+Open `MainConfiguration`, apply "Create Spring Facet", gutter icons etc. start working.
 Open Test, no need for setup.

 Mention "parent context" (used in Spring MVC automatically) and possibility to